FernaandoJr/FernaandoJr/README.md

 ###

 <p align="left">My curiosity about the internet and technology as a whole made me fall in love with web systems.
-Since then, I have been fascinated by web languages like Javascript and Typescript, as well as frameworks such as ReactJS, NextJs, NodeJS, and others.</p>
+Since then, I have been fascinated by web languages like Javascript and Typescript, as well as frameworks such as React, NextJs, Node and others.</p>

 ###